alyosha/vimedia/README.md

 For players that support the `Seek` command, `Prev` will return to the previous track regardless of the position of the current track.
-If `Seek` is not supported, `Prev` will only return to the previous track if the command is called within the first few seconds of playback (default MPRIS behavior).
+If `Seek` is not supported, `Prev` will only return to the previous track if the command is called within the first few seconds of playback, otherwise it will restart the current track (default MPRIS behavior).

 ## Config
 To configure a default media player, add a line like the following to your